A Game-Theoretic Approach for Hierarchical Epidemic Control: Introduction

 Instead of an analytic treatment, we empirically compute the (approximate) equilibrium of our complex, multi-level, continuous-action game using algorithmic approaches that exploit the structure of the problem.
 Thus, our methods belong to the category of \textit{empirical game-theoretic analysis} (see, e.g. \citep{wellman2006methods,vorobeychik2007constrained,vorobeychik2008stochastic,gatti2011equilibrium}).
+Finally, Li et al.~\citep{LiJMJCTV21} have recently introduced a general model for hierarchical games.
+However, their utility structure is different and our goal is to compute global equilibria as opposed to local ones.